 In early November, the Del Vikings (Kripp's bunch) were part of the "Fantabulous Rock & Roll Show Of 1957," booked by Shaw Artists.
 This extravaganza (which kicked off on November 4 from Fayetteville, North Carolina) starred Mickey & Sylvia, the Velours, Ray Charles, Larry Williams, Joe Turner, Bo Diddley, the Moonglows, Roy Brown, Annie Laurie, Nappy Brown, and Tiny Topsy.
 In all, this tour lasted 90 days.

 Also in November, Dot released "Willette"/"Woke Up This Morning" by "Kripp Johnson & Chuck Jackson" (thereby avoiding the problem of a group name altogether).
 Chuck led the former side; Kripp the latter.
-(In 1959, the same pairing would be issued by Fee Bee as by the Del Vikings.)
+Just to be different, Fee Bee paired them as by "The Dell Viking Kripp Johnson and Charles Jackson" (on "Willette"; on the flip, it was "and Chuck Jackson".
+In 1959, the same pairing would be issued by Fee Bee as by the Del Vikings.)
 Mercury's November entry was "Your Book Of Life" (led by Clarence Quick), coupled with "Snowbound" (led by Norman Wright).
 They would sing "Snowbound" on Patti Page's TV show the following January.
 (Conveniently, Patti was also a Mercury artist.)

 In December, Mercury released another LP, The Swinging, Singing Del Vikings Record Session.
 It contained "The Big Beat," "Oh Tonight," "That's Why (I Love You So)," "What You Have Done To Me," "The Voodoo Man," "Oh I Love You," "Oh Baby (I Need Your Kisses)," "Friendly Moon," "A Meeting Of The Eyes," "There I Go (Falling In Love Again)," "Nobody's Kisses But Yours," and "String Along."
 "That's Why (I Love You So)" would become a big hit for Jackie Wilson in 1959; "Oh Baby (I Need Your Kisses)" was the Spaniels' "I Need Your Kisses."